High-Speed PCB Layout and Design

 These courses enable engineers to design RF and high-speed board layouts more effectively.

-This two-day course enables practicing engineers and CAD technicians to develop design rules for RF and high-speed designs, choose an optimal design tool, and organize the design process to most efficiently execute the design that will insure circuit performance, and minimize costs and production time. : On Demand, RF Mentor e-Learning: Presented by: Rick Fornes
+This two-day course enables practicing engineers and CAD technicians to develop design rules for RF and high-speed designs, choose an optimal design tool, and organize the design process to most efficiently execute the design that will insure circuit performance, and minimize costs and production time. : On Demand, Besser Associates Online Academy: Presented by: Rick Fornes

 This course discusses board layout in the context of designing a product that uses digital modulation.
 Please review the course outline, day three.

 This special five day workshop covers the methodology of designing and/or troubleshooting an electronic product to minimize the possibility of electromagnetic interference (EMI), signal integrity (SI) and/or Electromagnetic Compatibility (EMC) problems.
 PCB layout is covered in detail, please see outline for more information.

 This three day course covers the fundamentals for troubleshooting an electronic design with electromagnetic interferences (EMI), or Electromagnetic Compatibility (EMC) problems.